damageboy/csmatio/readme.md

 # CSMatIO #

 CSMatIO is a .NET Library to read, write, and manipulate Matlab binary MAT-files written by David Zier.
-He published his code on [Matlab Central](http://www.mathworks.com/matlabcentral/fileexchange/16319)
+He published his original code on [Matlab Central](http://www.mathworks.com/matlabcentral/fileexchange/16319)

-I found his work really useful.
-It had some bugs however, so I try to provide some fixes and enhancements here.
+As I found his work really useful I decided to provide some fixes, enhancements and support here on SF.

 CSMatIO uses ZLIB.NET (a managed version of the ZLIB library) to compress/decompress MAT-file content.
 ZLIB.NET is open source provided by ComponentAce (<http://www.componentace.com/>).
+Starting with CSMatIO revision 13 ZLIB.NET is not necessary anymore if you use .NET Framework 4.0 or higher.

 For license text see below.